 Due to limitations in detection technology and because 100% coverage would not be possible in all areas of the MRS, it is possible that some munitions may be missed.
 As part of Alternative 4, an educational awareness program would be conducted as described under Alternative 2.
 The RAOs would be achieved through implementation of Alternative 4, and this alternative would provide overall protection of human health and the environment.
-Alternative 4 addresses MEC in subsurface soil via MEC/MD removal.
+The cost to implement Alternative 4 is approximately \$13 million and adds protection of subsurface soil via MEC/MD removal.
+The cost-effectiveness for Alternative 4 is low compared to Alternative 2, given the high-cost difference and potential for MEC items to be missed or not acquired due to lack of right-of-entry (ROE) or inaccessible areas.